Wlad1slav/Q-GARP-Framework/README.md

 Missing critical data is penalized instead of being silently ignored.
 The UI shows the final score, raw score, confidence, scoring profile, penalty, and risk flags.
-See [METHODOLOGY.md](METHODOLOGY.md) for the full formulas, weights, and infographic-style Mermaid diagrams.
+See [METHODOLOGY.md](METHODOLOGY.md) for the full formulas, weights.

 ## Data Notes